avito-tech/avito-android/docs/content/docs/test/TestCaseInCode.md

 Please attach:
  - your pull request link
  - nightly build that should trigger sync link
- - test case id link in TMS(if it was edit, not a new one)
+ - test case id link in TMS (if it was edited, not a new one)

 ## Stubs: tests without implementation